DLMorgan/WiDrive/README.md

 Wi-Drive is a remote control car that a user can drive with his or her Android phone.
 The core functionality of this project is that video feed is directly steamed from another phone on the car to the user over Wi-Fi Direct.
 Controls for the car are handled by the IOIO microcontroller.
-It is paired over Bluetooth to phone behaving as the remote.
-As the user drags his or her finger across the screen of the remote phone, the proceeds to travel in that direction.
+It is paired over Bluetooth to the phone behaving as the remote.
+As the user drags his or her finger across the screen of the remote phone, the car proceeds to travel in that direction.

 For detailed information on the implementation of this project, please visit our blog: